Maskerad-rs/Maskerad_GameEngine/README.md

 game specific subsystem written in Lua, while a module would be a dynamically linked rust library to extend the "core" of the engine.

+#### First game specific subsystem: fighting game centric
+The first game specific subsystem will be a suite of tools suitable for "3D but 2D" fighting games.
+The levels and characters are in 3D, which save a lot of asset development time, but the game logic in centered around a 2D plane where 2 opponent fight each other through a frame-based fighting system.

 This engine borrows a lot of ideas from the, now discontinued, [Bitsquid engine](https://www.autodesk.com/products/stingray/overview).